User25514/Santi-Logger/Privacy.md

 - Generating audit logs linked to VRChat moderation
 - Producing analytics (e.g. group trends, moderator activity)
 - Allowing group owners to manage their servers and roles
+- Linking Discord and VRChat accounts to confirm verified 18+ status, used to enable access to certain group features or channels if configured by group owners

 Analytics Generation
 - Weekly and monthly reports (off by default, enabled by group owners)